 Indigenous scholarship recipients will be required to complete an Aurora Commitment Statement which will include the following obligations to:

 - complete their internship in the confirmed timeframe

 - send weekly updates to Aurora

-- provide confirmation that their weekly instalment payments have been received
+- provide confirmation that their weekly installment payments have been received

 - provide receipts for larger expenses such as airfares and accommodation

 - complete the on-line Aurora Overview questionnaire at the end of their placement